mae5357/nlp-news-vis/README-Data.md

 - __Vectorizer__:  Doc2Vec and Bert classes that transform the text into vectors.
 - __DimReducer__:  These are the classes that reduce the high-count vectors down to just (x, y) coordinates.

-## Datasets
+## Datasets (/data/raw)
-The __HuffPost__ dataset was downloaded from Kaggle and not included here due to its size.
-It can be found at https://www.kaggle.com/datasets/rmisra/news-category-dataset and saved locally to be used in the example below.
+The __HuffPost__ dataset was downloaded from Kaggle at https://www.kaggle.com/datasets/rmisra/news-category-dataset and formatted from its original csv version to json.
 The __NewsDataIO__ api was also used to download around 1000 articles with full content for article length comparisons.
-This api enforces daily limits that required us to pull smaller batches over the course of the project and is also not included due to its size.
+This api enforces daily limits that required us to pull smaller batches over the course of the project.

 ## Example Notebook/Script Steps
 The following is also already included in the `/src/sandbox.py` file.